 Urabe just laughed.
 "We took care of that sector a long time ago.
 I felt my talents were needed elsewhere, so I took a force and left Mori in command of the rest."

-"I hope for their sakes that Guilford doesn't choose that area to stage a counterattack."
-Tohdoh stated, which sounded more like a warning to Urabe than anything else.
+"I hope for their sakes that Gilbert doesn't choose that area to stage a counterattack," Tohdoh stated, which sounded more like a warning to Urabe than anything else.
 As if on cue, his radar beeped suddenly, signaling an incoming wave of enemy knightmares.
 "Nevermind.
 Move in, Tsunami Formation."

 "Will do Colonel."
 Urabe signed off, immediately putting his own Gekka into a charge, followed by the Burais.